beerush-id/reactor-react/README.md

 >
 > When upgrading the store version, the states will be reset to the initial states.

+## Subscription

+A subscription will allow as to listen for the state changes and do whatever we want with the chanages.

 **`.subscribe(handler: Function, init = true, actions?: Action[]): () => Unsubscribe`**